Here’s what iCloud Backup includes

 How to use iCloud Backup

-- Make sure that iCloud Backup is turned on in Settings > [your name] > iCloud > iCloud Backup.
+- Make sure iCloud Backup has been turned on in Settings > [your name] > iCloud > iCloud Backup.
 If you're using iOS 10.2 or earlier, go to Settings > iCloud > Backup.

 - Connect your device to a power source.